Population protocol: Three state protocol

 In words, if a node with belief $0$ gets matched with a node with belief $0$, then both nodes keep their belief; the update is similar if both beliefs are $1$ or both are $?$.
 However, if the initiator's belief is $0$ and the responder's belief is $?$, then the respondent updates their belief to $0$.
 If on the other hand the initiator has belief $0$ and the responder has belief $1$, then the responder changes their belief to $?$.
-Note that this protocol is one-way: every interaction changes at most the responder’s state; thus it can be implemented with one-way communication.
+Note that this protocol is one-way: every interaction changes at most the responder's state; thus it can be implemented with one-way communication.

 Angluin, Aspnes, and Eisenstat showed that, from any initial configuration that does not consist of all "$?$"s, the three-state approximate majority protocol converges to either all nodes having belief $0$ or all nodes having belief $1$ within $O(n \cdot \log n)$ interactions with high probability.
 Additionally, the value chosen will be the majority non-"$?$" initial value, provided it exceeds the minority by a sufficient margin.

 The following picture shows the evolution of the three state protocol on a set of $n=500$ nodes, where one third of the nodes have initial belief bit $0$, while the remaining two thirds have initial belief bit $1$.
 The fraction of "$?$" nodes (in orange) starts at zero, increases for a while, and then goes again to zero.

+The three-state protocol solves the approximate majority problem, in which the correct answer is reached only with high probability and only when the initial imbalance is large enough.
+A harder variant is exact majority, where the population must stabilize on the true majority value with probability 1 regardless of how small the initial bias is.
+On complete interaction graphs, exact majority exhibits space–time trade-offs: any constant-state protocol is comparatively slow, while protocols using Θ(log n) states can stabilize in the asymptotically optimal Θ(n log n) time.
+A simple four-state protocol solves exact majority on any connected interaction graph, not only complete ones.
+For general graphs, the time and space complexity of exact majority can be analyzed in terms of the relaxation time of the random walk induced by the scheduler and the graph's degree imbalance; on regular expander graphs this yields protocols matching the Θ(log n)-state, near-optimal-time performance known for complete graphs.